Thursday 6th June 2019

-Returning for its sixth consecutive year, CRSF is a one day postgraduate conference designed to promote the research of speculative fictions, including SCIENCE FICTION, FANTASY and HORROR; showcasing some of the latest developments in these dynamic and evolving fields.
-CRSF attracts an international selection of delegates and provides a platform for postgraduate students to present their current research, encourages discussion with scholars in related subjects and the construction of crucial networks with fellow researchers.
+Returning for its ninth year, the Current Research in Speculative Fictions conference is a one-day postgraduate event designed to promote the research of speculative fictions, including Science Fiction, Horror and Fantasy not only in literature but also in visual and performative arts.
+Attracting an international selection of delegates, CRSF showcases some of the latest research in these ever-evolving fields, while also providing a platform for postgraduate students to present their current research, engage in discussion with scholars in related subjects and create crucial networks with fellow researchers.
 The University of Liverpool, a leading centre for the study of speculative fiction and home to the Science Fiction Foundation Collection, will host the conference.
-CRSF 2016 will run in conjunction with the Science Fiction Research Association’s (SFRA) annual conference held on the 28th-30th June 2016.

 We are seeking abstracts relating to speculative fiction, including, but not limited to, papers on the following topics:

 •AI narratives •Alternate History •Animal Studies •Anthropocene •Cyber Culture •Death •Disability Ethics •Economics •Fan Culture •Gaming •Genre •Gender •Graphic Novels •Horror •Human and Non-human Sentience •Liminal Fantasy •Metafiction •Memory •Monstrosity •Otherness •Poetry •Politics •Postcolonialism •Posthumanism •Proto-SF •Psychology •Sexuality Spiritualism •Sublime •Supernatural •Transhumanism •Technology •Time •TV, Film and Theatre •Fantasy •Utopia/Dystopia •Virtuality •New Weird and Weird •Young Adult Fiction